ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

       ```javascript
       RiskForesight_VM_IP_Address      RiskForesight_FQDN
       ```
-2. To access the Caveonix RiskForesight console, click **View RiskForesight console** on the service details page for Caveonix RiskForesight, and then log in by using the credentials that are listed on the same service details page.
+2. To access the Caveonix RiskForesight console, click **View RiskForesight console** on the service details page for Caveonix RiskForesight.
+Then, log in by using the credentials that are listed on the same service details page.

 ## Applying updates to Caveonix RiskForesight
 {: #managingcaveonix-update}